-d.
+c.
 Project Outcomes Report for the General Public

-Unless otherwise specified in the award, the grantee shall submit a Project Outcomes Report for the General Public within 90 days following the expiration date of the award.
-The Project Outcomes Report must be submitted electronically via Research.gov, which may be accessed at http://www.research.gov/.
+Within 90 days following expiration of the grant, a project outcomes report for the general public must be submitted electronically via Research.gov.
 This report serves as a brief summary, prepared specifically for the public, of the nature and outcomes of the project.
-For Information about the content of the report, see the AAG Chapter II.E.3.
+For information about the content of the report, see the AAG Chapter II.E.3.